Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Watch a game of AFL at Melbourne Cricket Ground with the kids (Winter)

 The sport Melbournians obsess over is Australian Rules Football (AFL).
-To experience Melbourne at it’s most passionate, check out a game of AFL at the Melbourne Cricket Ground (MCG) with the kids.
+To experience Melbourne at it’s most passionate.
+A fun family thing to do in Melbourne is to check out a game of AFL at the Melbourne Cricket Ground (MCG) with the kids.
 The home of Aussie Rules seats 100,000 strong and reaches capacity during footy finals.

 If you aren’t lucky to have a MCG member as a friend, the general admission seating is just as good when taking young kids to the G.